DanielJerolm/gpcc/doc/special_unittest_configuration_options.md

 Excludes unit-tests from compilation that require special user permissions.

 ## Recommended configuration for reproducible results
+The following settings will always produce reproducible results independent of the machine load:

 Option                           | TFC present *) | TFC not present
 -------------------------------- | -------------- | ---------------
 GPCC_SkipTFCBasedTests           | OFF *)         | ON